-Students from foreign countries are eligible for admission to Touro College upon graduation from high school or the equivalent.
+Students from foreign countries are eligible for admission to Touro University upon graduation from high school or the equivalent.
 Such students follow the same application procedure as other candidates for admission.
-Students whose native language is not English, or who did not graduate from high school or college in the USA or other English-speaking country, may also need to demonstrate proficiency in English, depending on the academic program to which they apply, through satisfactory performance on a standardized examination and an English Placement Essay administered by the College.
+Students whose native language is not English, or who did not graduate from high school or college in the USA or other English-speaking country, may also need to demonstrate proficiency in English, depending on the academic program to which they apply, through satisfactory performance on a standardized examination and an English Placement Essay administered by the University.

 FOREIGN TRANSCRIPT EVALUATION